alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

         return {"test_loss": loss}
 ```

-Notice that in all functions we’ve defined as part of MyMEDMnistTrial, we have removed all instances of manual device management, metric logging, and accuracy calculations.
+Notice that in all functions defined as part of MyMEDMnistTrial, all instances of manual device management, metric logging, and accuracy calculations have been removed.
 HPE Machine Learning Development Environment’s Trial APIs handle these automatically, given only the Trial definition and configuration file.

 After porting the model, compare the original training script and our newly defined model_def.py training file.
-At 302 vs. 177 lines of code, we have cut our training script nearly in half!
+At 302 vs. 177 lines of code, we have cut the training script nearly in half!

 ### *Optional*: Upload dataset to S3 bucket